-On July 12, 2019 US President Trump announced that he did not concur with the Secretary of Commerce findings that uranium imports threaten to impair the national security of the United States as defined under Section 232 of the Act.
+In July 2019, U.S. President Trump announced that he did not concur with the Secretary of Commerce findings that uranium imports threaten to impair the national security of the United States as defined under Section 232 of the Act.
 Although he did agree that the Secretary's findings raise significant concerns regarding the impact of uranium imports on the national security with respect to domestic mining.
 Thus, the President is establishing a Nuclear Fuel Working Group to examine the current state of domestic nuclear fuel production to reinvigorate the entire nuclear fuel supply chain.
-The Nuclear Fuel Working Group has 90 days from July 12th to submit their recommendations.
+The Nuclear Fuel Working Group had 90 days to submit their recommendations however, on October 11th, 2019, the U.S. President delayed the report a further 30 days.
+It is important to note that there is no statutory deadline for the Working Group unlike the Section 232 petition, suggesting that further delays are possible.